Throwback/Historical

 How The Scam Took Place

 Mr Nelson Sakaguchi, a bank director, had been persuaded by Nwude to buy a non-existent airport in Abuja, Nigeria for 242 million dollars.
+To carry out his scam, Emmanuel pretended to be Paul Ogwuma, the governor of Central Bank of Nigeria at the time.-

 READ ALSO: Where is Veteran Actress, Barbara Soky?